-The Stone of Scone, also known as the Coronation Stone or the Stone of Destiny, until very recently rested on a shelf beneath the seat of the Coronation Chair in Westminster Abbey in London (it has now been returned to Scotland).
+The Stone of Scone, AKA Coronation Stone/ Stone of Destiny,a mystical piece, until very recently rested on a shelf beneath the seat of the Coronation Chair in Westminster Abbey in London (it has now been returned to Scotland).

 Legend says that the Stone of Destiny was used as a pillow by Jacob in biblical times.
 It was believed to have been brought to Argyll, Scotland in the century.
 (Other experts suggest it was quarried in the Oban area)